In fact, along with Brazil and India, the United States has one of the most complex tax systems in the entire world.

 Is there a difference in the tax process for FBA sellers, dropshippers, and ecommerce shops?

-This is because when you sell on a platform like Amazon, it’s not clear if the person buying your products is your customer or Amazon’s.
+This is because when you sell on a platform like Amazon, Walmart, or TikTok Shop, it’s not clear if the person buying your products is your customer or Amazon’s.

-However, the tax process shouldn’t differ regardless of the state(s), which you may require to register due to nexus (More on that in the next section, or if you dropship, sell on Amazon or directly from your own warehouse.
+However, the tax process shouldn’t differ regardless of the state(s), which you may be required to register due to nexus (More on that in the next section, or if you dropship, sell on Amazon, or directly from your own warehouse.

 Product Taxability